1emvr/HexaneC2-pre-alpha/README.md

 ### Overview:
 This framework is a compilation of every publicly available resource I could think of with some very minimal UI/UX features.
 A good portion of the code is derived from https://github.com/HavocFramework/Havoc.

+The idea is to lay the groundwork for custom implementations and experiment with new features.
 This is not a production-ready C2 and I do not recommend using it in any real engagements.

 The implant is not 100% undetectable.
 There are plenty of IOCs that are intrinsic to the methods applied (if you know them, you can change it) and network communication is completely naked at the moment.

-This is meant to be a platform for me to expand with custom implementations and experiment with new features later on.

 ### Todo:
 - testing P2P communication